enthought/traits-futures/README.rst

 issues, similar in principle to the Python standard library ``concurrent.futures`` package.
 Tasks are submitted to an executor, and on task submission the executor immediately returns a "future" object.
-That "future" object is a ``HasTraits`` instance, and has observable attributes ("traits") representing the application's view of the state of the background task.
+That "future" object has observable attributes ("traits") representing the application's view of the state of the background task.
 Rather than waiting on the future's state, an interested observer can listen to updates to those traits and update the GUI state as necessary when changes occur.
 The Traits Futures machinery ensures that updates to the future's traits always occur on the main thread, freeing observers from thread-safety concerns.

 For further information, see the documentation pages at https://docs.enthought.com/traits-futures/.